 The second strand tracks Daniel (Alvaro Guerrero), a magazine editor who leaves his wife and daughters for Valeria (Goya Toledo), a famous actress-model, but their bliss turns to misery when Valeria’s beloved pooch Richie suffers an undignified death.

-Rich or poor, most of the characters in “Amores Perros” live in–or experience directly–extreme danger.
 The film’s recurring motifs are dog fights, both orchestrated and more spontaneous ones.
 Inarritu and his collaborators plunge through the story with passion, emotion, and melodrama, and end result is a film that’s fresh, shocking, violent, and profane, serving a useful reminder of the potential power of moving images when used in an unconventional way.

 Scribe-novelist Guillermo Arriaga has described “Amores Perros,” which took no less than 36 drafts, as “fiercely human.”
-And indeed, the movie’s fierceness includes gruesome dog fighting, sudden bursts of violence, and intense, melodramatic suffering.
+And indeed, the movie’s fierceness includes gruesome dog fighting, sudden bursts of violence, and intensely melodramatic suffering.

-The movie’s text is a triptych whose overlapping structure that recalls Tarantino’s “Pulp Fiction,” and would become a staple of Inarritu’s work (“Babel”), as well as the notion of disparate characters linked by bizarre forces of fate and circumstance, and going through anguish and suffering in a grand, quasi-biblical way.
+The filmmakers develop well the notion of disparate characters, who are linked by bizarre forces of fate and circumstance, and going through anguish and suffering in a grand, quasi-biblical way.

-As noted, the main intersection that brings these people together is a road accident, to which the movie comes back time and again.
-“Amores Perros” feels overwrought, by design.
-All the characters live their lives intensely, hoping to succeed against all odds, but as one of them observes poignantly, “If you want to make God laugh, tell him your plans.
-The film suggests that those who live by violence, adultery and vanity will be judged for their sins and will be undone themselves by the same vices.
+“Amores Perros” feels overwrought–but by design.
+All the characters navigate their lives intensely, hoping to succeed against all odds, but as one of them observes poignantly, “If you want to make God laugh, tell him your plans.”

 Oscar Context